awsdocs/amazon-kendra-developer-guide/doc_source/data-source-s3.md

 ------

 This data source doesn't have a schedule, so it will not run automatically\.
-To index the data source you call the [StartDataSourceSyncJob](API_StartDataSourceSyncJob.md) operation to synchronize the index with the data source\.
+To index the data source, you call the [StartDataSourceSyncJob](API_StartDataSourceSyncJob.md) operation to synchronize the index with the data source\.

 The following examples demonstrate synchronizing a data source\.